Sign In

 4.

-Description: A specific string that tells the model when to stop generating text.
+Description: A specific string that tells the model where to stop generating text.

-Example: To limit the list to 10 items, add "11" as a stop sequence.
+Example: To limit a list to 10 items, add "11" as a stop sequence.

 5.

-Description: This setting prevents the model from repeating the same word or phrase.
+Description: This setting prevents the model from repeating the same words or phrases.

 6.

-Increase if you want more varied and creative text.
+Increase if you want more variety and creativity in your text.

-Lower it if you want more focused content.
+Lower it if you want the content to be more focused.

 🕵️

-NOTE!
-In general, to get clear results, it is recommended to adjust only one of the Temperature or top_p, Frequency, Presence penalties and leave the others alone.
+Tip!
+In general, for clear results, it’s best to adjust only one among Temperature, top_p, Frequency, or Presence penalty, and leave the others as they are.

 💡

-Please keep in mind that results may vary depending on the LLM version and model you are using.
-It is always recommended to experiment to find the settings that best suit your specific needs.
+Remember that your results may vary based on the LLM version and model you're using.
+It's always a good idea to experiment and find the best settings for your specific needs.

 🧠